Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 console.log(d.format('Y-M-D h:I:S')) // 2017-January-02 3:04:05
 ```

 Notice the "mask" string provided replaces each of the special characters with a component of the date.
-If the character is not recognized than it is printed.
+If the character is not recognized than the character is printed.

 ```JS
 console.log(d.format('y/m/d'))       // 17/Jan/2
 ```

-In the example above `y` is replaced with short year, and the '/' is printed.
+In the example above `y` is replaced with short year, and the `/` is printed.
 The same applies to the rest of the string.

-Take a look at how moment JS handles date andf time formatting:
+Take a look at how moment JS handles date and time formatting:

 - https://momentjs.com/docs/#/parsing/string-format/